reasonml-editor/sublime-reason/README.md

 ## Config

 - Cmd-shift-p -> UI: Select Color Scheme.
 Use Mariana for best effects.
 Or try another one and tell me
-- Open this repo's `Default.sublime-settings`, put in the absolute path to the formatter exe in formatterLocation
+- Open this repo's `Default.sublime-settings`, put in the absolute path to the formatter exe in `optionalGlobalFormatter`

 To format: cmd-shift-r